VincentJ2000/NetworkingPlatform/README.md

 ## 2. The Task (Frontend)

-Your task is to build a frontend for a UNSW rip-off version of the popular professional social networking tool [LinkedIn](https://linkedin.com/).
+Your task is to build a frontend for a rip-off version of the popular professional social networking tool [LinkedIn](https://linkedin.com/).
 If you haven't used this application before, we would recommend creating your own LinkedIn profile - it's probably good for your career anyway!

-UNSW's rip-off of LinkedIn is called "LurkForWork".
-However, you don't have to build the entire application.
+You don't have to build the entire application.
 You only have to build the frontend.
 The backend is already built for you as an express server built in NodeJS (see section 3.2).

 Instead of providing visuals of what the frontend (your task) should look like, we instead are providing you with a number of clear and short requirements about expected features and behaviours.